Sam Helmick: American Library Association

 In an interview at with Paul Raushenbush on the podcast, The State of Belief, Helmick emphasized their presidential theme, “Our stories are worth sharing,” and highlighted the transformative power of libraries and the need for community involvement.

+Helmick wrote "Choice Requires Access" about how libraries "can affirm parental authority without diminishing professional expertise" in a guest column for The Gazette in March 2026.
+(Cedar Rapids, IA).

 Personal life

 Helmick is aromantic, asexual, and non-binary.
-They described themself, to Publishers Weekly, in April 2024, as the first "nonbinary, aromantic, asexual" president of the Iowa Library Association in the organization's history, and noted the organization's opposition to SF 496 in Iowa which aimed to ban books such as Gender Queer.
+They described themselves to Publishers Weekly in April 2024 as the first "nonbinary, aromantic, asexual" president of the Iowa Library Association, and noted the organization's opposition to SF 496 in Iowa which aimed to ban books such as Gender Queer.